open-sauced/go-api/README.md

   </a>
 </p>

-# Go OpenSauced API client

 This is a [generated OpenAPI client](https://openapi-generator.tech/) for the [OpenSauced API](https://github.com/open-sauced/api) which uses the [Swagger doc for the defined API](https://github.com/open-sauced/api/blob/beta/swagger.yaml).
+It can be used as a canonical and versioned source to interface with the OpenSauced API using Go.

 ### 🔧 Versioning